 WFP’s programmes in Uganda aim to assist about 1.2 million people in 2016.
 We are currently focusing on three main areas: refugees; the Karamoja region; and agriculture and market support, which includes reducing post-harvest food losses.

 These programmes are implemented through two operations.
 One is a protracted relief and recovery operation (PRRO 200852), which has three components: refugee response and livelihoods; building resilience in Karamoja; and enhancing the Government’s emergency preparedness.
 The other is a Country Programme which addresses underlying causes of hunger through three components: agriculture and market support; strengthened nutrition services; and school feeding in Karamoja.

 All WFP programmes directly respond to Sustainable Development Goal 2 – Zero Hunger – and are aligned with and support the priorities and policies of the Government of Uganda.

 Support to refugees

-WFP supports about 35,000 refugees with cash by the end of this year, from close to 60,000 as of August.
+WFP expects to reach approximately 140,000 refugees with cash by the end of this year, from close to 60,000 as of August.
 With cash in hand at a time when there is food in the markets, refugees are able to purchase their preferred choice of food, which enhances dignity.
 Cash transfers help reduce the re-sale of food assistance; enable refugees to increase their dietary diversity; and stimulate local markets.
 Moreover, cash provides an 18 percent cost saving to WFP, mainly due to a significantly lower cost of delivery.

 WFP plans to pilot the use of biometric verification this year for its food and cash distributions in Uganda.